willklein/design-system-success/slides.md

 We described how it would change the implementation in code.

-We noted if there was a code mod, which couldn't always be done, but happened for almost everything.
+We noted if there was a code mod, which couldn't always be done, but happened for almost everything. (edit - need a pseudo table of this)

 And in our release demos, we wouldn't just showcase our new components, but walk through the impact of every change.

 I remember a particular office hours where someone joined to ask about updating their library from 4 versions back.
-We did a screen share, opened up our update guide, and I went and ran the code mods.
+We did a screen share, opened up our upgrade guide, and I went and ran the code mods.
 We bumped to the next version, and I ran the code mods again.
 They were so impressed, they asked to end the call, they wanted to try the last two upgrades without me, assisted by the upgrade guide and our code mods.

 A half hour later, they told me they were done, and their product was all caught up.
 We had moved them up four major versions in well under an hour.